When poet Mary Oliver died a couple of weeks ago, I suspect many readers responded much like I did: “Oh no!”

 For Mary Oliver, nature and all the things in it, add up to a kind of God without all the messy business of a personal creator.
-No father up in the sky, blessing some people with riches and good health with his left hand while dooming others with his right.
+No father up in the sky, blessing some people with riches and good health with his right hand while dooming others with his left.

 Unlike many poets, Oliver doesn’t make us work hard just to get through a thicket of arcane literary references or foreign language phrases or vague symbols with countless possible interpretations.

 What is paramount for Oliver is to give her full attention to what she beholds.
 Then she expresses it in everyday English, in a way that she herself insisted in an interview, “mustn’t be fancy.”